The transition towards a post-petroleum society

 EU member states have committed to a 55 percent net reduction in greenhouse gas emissions (GHG) by 2030.
 Replacing 30 percent of existing petroleum-based products with bio-based versions could help reduce GHG emissions by up to 50 percent and support the transition from a linear to a circular economy.
 As part of the transition towards a post-petroleum society, bio-based industries, which use renewable biological resources for the production of bio-based products and biofuel, offer a unique opportunity to establish sustainable, innovative and competitive value chains, thereby decoupling economic growth from resource depletion and negative environmental impacts.

-The European Commission adopted a new Circular Economy Action Plan in 2020 aimed at finding new ways to valorise high quality waste streams for re-use, remanufacturing and recycling thus making the circular economy a reality.
-CIRCULAR BIOCARBON aims to valorise two major urban waste streams: the organic fraction of municipal solid waste (OFMSW) and sewage sludge (SS).
-Both have significant environmental impact but can be turned into valuable resources (high added-value products) for cities.
+The European Commission adopted a new Circular Economy Action Plan in 2020 aimed at finding new ways to valorise high quality waste streams for reuse, remanufacturing and recycling, thus making the circular economy a reality.
+CIRCULAR BIOCARBON aims to valorise two major organic urban waste streams: the organic fraction of municipal solid waste (OFMSW) and sewage sludge (SS).
+Both have significant environmental impact but can be turned into valuable resources (high-value-added products) for cities.

-Cities generate substantial amounts of waste, including organic waste and sewage sludge.
+Cities generate substantial amounts of organic waste, including OFMSW and SS.
 Both streams have considerable environmental, social and economic impacts and are traditionally perceived as a burden by cities, who not only bear most of these impacts but are also in charge of collection and treatment.
+Biodegradable waste is a key source of greenhouse gas emissions from landfill sites, corresponding to about 3 % of total EU greenhouse gas emissions (EEA, 2019a).

 Existing valorisation options